One Acre Fund

 How One Acre Fund works

-One Acre Fund’s model is designed to address all of the barriers to smallholder productivity.
-They deliver thousands of tons of high-quality farm inputs to within walking distance of every customer at the start of each planting season — and extend those inputs on credit at a quarter the size of the average microfinance loan.
+One Acre Fund’s model is designed to address all of the barriers that prevent smallholder farmers from achieving long-term financial stability and prosperity. .
+At the start of each planting season, they deliver thousands of tons of high-quality farm inputs to within walking distance of every customer — and extend those inputs on credit at a quarter the size of the average microfinance loan.
 Throughout the season, One Acre Fund field staff deliver in-field training on best farming practices.
-And at harvest time, they provide farmers with the tools and knowledge to safely store their harvest and sell during the off-season for significant profit.

 One Acre Fund also operates a “Systems Change” platform through which it engages in partnerships with both private and public sector actors to improve the entire agricultural ecosystem.
 This work enables One Acre Fund to reach millions of additional farm families beyond its core program.